SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Concatenation-vs-StringBuilder.md

-[slide]
+[slide hideTitle]

 # Concatenation vs StringBuilder

 - **Concatenating** strings is a **slow** operation because each iteration creates a **new String**

-Copy the following code and run it on your computer!
+Copy the following code and run it locally:

 ```java
 // Start time of program execution
 System.out.println(new Date());